Dry shampoo

-Dry shampoo otherwise known as hybrid shampoo is a type of shampoo which reduces hair greasiness without the need for water.
+Dry shampoo, otherwise known as hybrid shampoo, is a type of shampoo which reduces hair greasiness without the need for water.
 It is in powder form and is typically administered from an aerosol can.
 Dry shampoo is often based on corn starch or rice starch.
 In addition to cleansing hair, it can also be used as a tool for hair-styling as it can create volume, help tease hair, keep bobby pins in place, and be used in place of mousse in wet hair.
 Dry shampoo proponents attest that daily wash-and-rinse with detergent shampoo can strip away natural oils from hair.
-However, others attest that spraying dry shampoo every day will lead to a build-up of product that can dull hair color and irritate the scalp, arguing that the scalp needs regular cleansing and exfoliating to get rid of bacteria, remove dead skin cells, and stay healthy.
+Others attest that spraying dry shampoo every day will lead to a build-up of product that can dull hair color and irritate the scalp, arguing that the scalp needs regular cleansing and exfoliating to get rid of bacteria, remove dead skin cells, and stay healthy.

-The powders within dry shampoo are meant to absorb the sebum in hair, which is excreted from sebaceous glands and can give hair a greasy appearance when the oil is overproduced.
-By absorbing the oils, the greasy appearance of the hair is improved; however, the absorbed oils and powders remain in the scalp, so the hair may appear clean but feel unclean to the user.
-The user may need to wash their hair with traditional shampoos to formally remove the oils and dry shampoo powder in order for the scalp and hair to feel and appear clean.
+The powders in dry shampoo are meant to absorb the sebum in hair, which is excreted from sebaceous glands and can give hair a greasy appearance when the oil is overproduced.
+By absorbing the oils, the greasy appearance of the hair is reduced; however, the absorbed oils and powders remain in the scalp, so the hair may appear clean but feel unclean to the user.
+The user may need to wash their hair with traditional shampoos to actually remove the oils and dry shampoo powder in order for the scalp and hair to feel and appear clean.

 History

 Throughout history, people have used powder-based products similar to dry shampoo to cleanse and improve the appearance of hair.
 Evidence suggests that people in Asia used clay powder to clean their hair as early as the late 15th century.
 During the Elizabethan era, a lack of regular bathing made clay powders popular among women to cleanse their hair of excess dirt and oil.
-Some powders were even colored for decorative purposes.
+Some powders were even coloured for decorative purposes.
 Powders were also used by 18th-century British and American elites to absorb the oils in hair and wigs at a time when long hair was a marker of masculine privilege.
-The first written reference of dry shampoo in the United States is from the late 1700s, when starches were used to deodorize and alter the color of wigs.
+The first written reference to dry shampoo in the United States is from the late 1700s, when starches were used to deodorize and alter the color of wigs.
 Other early mentions of dry shampoo include foam substances used by barbers to clean hair in the late 1800s.

 The first commercially produced dry shampoo was sold in the 1940s, but the product existed before that.
-By the early 1940s, the Stephanie Brooke Company of Jersey City, New Jersey had developed Minipoo, the first brand of commercially produced dry shampoo powder.
-Minipoo was marketed to women and children for use in scenarios such as "surprise dates" or when they were sick in bed, according to the Smithsonian's National Museum of American History.
+By the early 1940s, the Stephanie Brooke Company of Jersey City, New Jersey, had developed Minipoo, the first brand of commercially produced dry shampoo powder.
+Minipoo was marketed to women and children for use in such scenarios as "surprise dates" or when they were sick in bed, according to the Smithsonian's National Museum of American History.
 Since 1790, 71 patents have been filed for dry shampoo products in the United States.